15 Visualization

 15.2.3 Plot data collection details

 Let’s start by getting a handle on some of the basic sample characteristics.
-For example, how many participants were in each age bin (Figure 15.24)?
+How many participants were in each age bin (figure 15.24)?

 Figure 15.24: Participants by age in the Blake data.